PlexVerse23/SQL-Projects/Analysis of Zomato Dataset - 2/README.md

 - **🏅 Reward Points Simulation:**
   Designed a custom point system based on product pricing (e.g., 5₹ = 1 point).
 We calculated total points per user and per product, offering insight into loyalty performance by item.
+Here's why it stood out:

+- **🧠 Logic Building & Customization:**
+  I created a tiered points system where each product had its own conversion logic (e.g., 5₹ = 1 point for some, 10₹ = 5 points for others).
+This challenged me to think creatively and structure my `CASE` statements effectively.

+- **💼 Real-World Business Application:**
+  Reward programs are crucial in increasing customer retention.
+This exercise showed me how to simulate such programs using SQL, helping businesses measure engagement and identify high-performing products in loyalty campaigns.

+- **📊 Analytical Depth:**
+  By analyzing total points earned per user and per product, I could identify:
+  - Which customers are most loyal.
+  - Which products drive repeat purchases and retention.
+  - Potential for bonus campaigns (e.g., double points on low-selling items).

+- **🔁 Scalable Logic:**
+  I now understand how this system could scale in real-life platforms like Zomato or Swiggy, integrating with dashboards and influencing targeted offers.

+### 💡 What I Learned
+- Used arithmetic operations + conditional logic (`CASE`) in SQL to simulate a flexible business logic layer.
+- Learned how to **quantify engagement** and turn raw purchase data into **measurable loyalty metrics**.
+- Gained insight into how **custom KPIs** (like points) can be tracked for both users and products.

 These insights bridge raw transaction data with business value — helping decision-makers understand customer behavior, membership effectiveness, and reward optimization.